Karol G: Personal life

 Karol G met Puerto Rican rapper Anuel AA in August 2018 on the set of the music video for their song "Culpables", a month after his release from prison.
 In January 2019, the couple announced their relationship.
 On 25 April 2019, Karol G publicised her engagement to the rapper by appearing at the Billboard Latin Music Awards wearing a diamond ring.
 On 20 April 2021, Anuel AA stated that he and Karol G had ended their relationship and engagement.
 As of early 2023, Karol G's relationship with Colombian musician Feid was shown after they attended the Billboard Women in Music 2024 event together.
+In April 2026, Karol G went on Call Her Daddy and confirmed the end of her relationship with Feid.
+She said that she was no longer happy in that relationship.

 On 29 February 2024, Karol G's Gulfstream IV, en route from Hollywood Burbank Airport to El Salvador International Airport for her Mañana Será Bonito Tour, made an emergency landing at Van Nuys Airport due to a report from the pilot of smoke in the cockpit.
 All 16 passengers onboard the plane, including Karol G, were evacuated safely with no injuries.